 The parent noticed a growing pattern of rudeness in the child’s requests.
 The child seemed edgy and bossy.
 “Take me home right now.”
 “Find my blue hat.”
 “I’m thirsty.
 Get me some apple juice.”
 “Take me to the park to play right this minute.”
 “These eggs are yukky.”

 As usual, the parent made suggestions each time for more considerate, polite communication, such as, “I like it when you say ‘Excuse me, but I’m really tired.
 Could we go home, please?’”
 Or, the parent said, “I prefer to hear ‘Could you help me find my blue hat?’”
 Or ‘Could I please serve myself some apple juice?’
 Or ‘I don’t care for these eggs.
 They’re not to my taste.’
-Or ‘Could we leave for the park to play really soon?
+Or ‘Could we leave for the park to play soon?
 When I wait so long, I feel impatient.’
 Instead of bringing the usual cooperative restatement, the parent’s suggestions brought on balkiness and irritation.

-At a pleasant moment the parent said, “Sometimes you use a tone of voice that sounds unpleasant or words that seem abrupt when you ask me for something.
+At a pleasant moment, the parent said, “Sometimes you use a tone of voice that sounds unpleasant or words that seem abrupt when you ask me for something.
 I feel better helping you out when you are more polite and considerate in your tone of voice and words.
 But I notice that it annoys you when I remind you to say it in a nicer way.
 I thought we could plan together a way I could remind you that wouldn’t be irritating.
-Maybe I could just say two words like blue bird or a compound work such as grasshopper or something like that to remind you.
+Maybe I could just say two words like a blue bird or a compound word such as grasshopper or something like that to remind you.
 What do you think about that?
 Can you think of a word or phrase you like us to use?”

 The child chuckled and said he liked the phrase dump truck better.